-Bryony Roberts Studio is a design and research practice focused on transforming existing architecture.
-The practice integrates strategies from architecture, art, preservation, and performance to activate and critically engage historical buildings and urban spaces.
-With projects at significant architectural sites around the world, such as the Piazza del Campidoglio in Rome, the Federal Plaza in Chicago, the Government Quarter in Oslo, and the Neutra VDL House in Los Angeles, the practice operates across many scales, from temporary installations to urban design.
-This range of projects aims to encourage social activation of historical sites and foster discourse on how we preserve and change existing structures.
+Bryony Roberts Studio is an award-winning design and research practice based in New York.
+Integrating methods from architecture, art, and preservation, the practice creates transformative design projects in response to complex cultural histories and urban conditions.
+With projects at international sites such as the Piazza del Campidoglio in Rome, the Federal Plaza in Chicago, Marcus Garvey Park in Harlem, NY, and the Neutra VDL House in Los Angeles, the practice operates across a range of scales from installations to architectural interventions to urban design.
+Working in relation to both architectural and social conditions, the projects grow from extensive historical research and close collaborations with local creators and stakeholders.

 Bryony Roberts, Founder

 Recent team members have included Debbie Garcia, Daniel Clark, Connor Gravelle, Carolina Murcia, Claudia Otten, Darle Shinsato, Sophie Jonson, and Maia Simon